Pearls: All You Need to Know – A Buyer’s Guide

-Until the early 20th century, the only way of finding pearls was to dive down to the ocean floor.
-A dangerous job, divers were often forced to dive down over 100 ft in a single breath, needing to collect over a ton oysters to find 3 or 4 quality pearls.
+Before the early 20th century, the only way to find pearls was by diving to the ocean floor.
+Pearl divers often had to descend over 100 feet on a single breath, collecting more than a ton of oysters just to find three or four high-quality pearls—a dangerous and exhausting task.

 Pearls are now produced in numerous localities around the world, in both fresh and salt water.
 Until recent times it was easy to tell freshwater from marine pearls, but further developments in production have meant the differences harder to spot.